Top 5 This Week

 What makes Montreal one of the most distinctive cities in North America?

-Montreal (2.2 million metropolitan) occupies an island in the St Lawrence River and is defined by the creative tension between its French and English communities — a bilingual city where French is the official vehicle of public life but where English-speaking communities at McGill, Concordia, and the West Island create a genuinely bilingual daily reality.
-The Mile End neighbourhood (bagels from St-Viateur or Fairmount Bagel, both claiming the original recipe since 1919; galleries; the Schwartz’s smoked meat deli; Café Olimpico; and a music scene that produced Arcade Fire) is the most culturally concentrated neighbourhood in Canada.
-Plateau-Mont-Royal (the neighbourhood of staircases, balconies, and duplexes that defines Montreal’s visual identity) provides the city’s most complete urban residential experience.
-Mount Royal Park (Frederick Law Olmsted’s design, 1870s, the mountain park at the island’s centre) provides sweeping views over the entire city and the St Lawrence Valley.
-Montreal’s festival calendar — Jazz Festival (the world’s largest, 10 days in late June/early July, 3,000 concerts), Just for Laughs, and the Osheaga music festival — is the most concentrated cultural event calendar of any Canadian city.
+Montreal (about 4.4 million across the metropolitan area, 2 million on the island) occupies an island in the St Lawrence River and is defined by the creative tension between its French and English communities — a bilingual city where French is the official vehicle of public life but where English-speaking communities at McGill, Concordia, and the West Island create a genuinely bilingual daily reality.
+The Mile End neighbourhood (bagels from St-Viateur and Fairmount Bagel, the two great rivals of the Montreal wood-fired bagel; galleries; the Schwartz’s smoked meat deli; Café Olimpico; and a music scene that produced Arcade Fire) is the most culturally concentrated neighbourhood in Canada.
+Plateau-Mont-Royal (the neighbourhood of staircases, balconies, and duplexes that defines Montreal’s visual identity) is the city’s signature urban residential quarter.
+Mount Royal Park (Frederick Law Olmsted’s design, 1876, the mountain park at the island’s centre) opens sweeping views over the entire city and the St Lawrence Valley.
+Montreal’s festival calendar — Jazz Festival (the world’s largest, 10 days in late June/early July, more than 350 concerts and roughly 3,000 performers, most of them free and outdoors), Just for Laughs, and the Osheaga music festival — packs more cultural events into the summer than any other Canadian city.
+Beneath the downtown core runs the RÉSO, the 33km Underground City — the world’s largest underground pedestrian network.

 What makes Quebec City unique as a North American destination?